api3dao/vitepress-docs/docs/explore/airnode/potential-obstacles.md

 Traditional API providers are typically not more familiar with blockchain technologies than the general public.
-This applies even for the ones that curate cryptocurrency market data as their main operation is collecting data from exchange APIs, processing them, and serving the result through their own APIs which does not require any blockchain-specific know-how.
+This applies even for the ones that curate cryptocurrency market data—as their main operation is collecting data from exchange APIs, processing them, and serving the result through their own APIs—which does not require any blockchain-specific know-how.
 Therefore, they typically cannot readily operate an oracle node with in-house resources.

 ## The problem of node operators